Post-partum depression: causes and definition

 • Suicidal thoughts

-To be able to speak of post-partum depression, the woman must experience at least two symptoms, and these must be permanent, impacting on her daily life after the baby's birth.
+To be able to speak of post-partum depression, the woman must experience at least two symptoms, and these must be permanent in duration, impacting on her daily life after the baby's birth.
 That's why it's called an illness.

 What causes post-partum depression?